 Where I can download Android Applications for free and paid?

-Android Market.
+Google Play Store (formerly known as Android Market).
 This is the place where you can find tons of Android Applications (apps) that you can used and play with, games, utility, tools, etc… (To learn more click here)

 After I download Android Apps, can kind of file extension it used and where I should put it?

 After you successfully download the Android Apps, the file extension is in *.apk, if you are using your smartphones or tablet pc then it will directly save on the sd card (MicroSD card installed on your device).
 Usually it was set on download folders, in your Android there is a File Manager you can used and able to browse in.
 Then from there, you can install it directly.